2025-26 Edition

 Students attend weekly seminar to discuss current issues in global sustainability.
 Weekly attendance at Global Sustainability Forum is also required.
 Seminar utilized to analyze forum presentations.
 Prepare bibliography.

-Restriction: Seniors only.
-Global Sustainability Minors have first consideration for enrollment.
+Restrictions: Seniors and Global Sustainability minors have the first consideration for enrollment.

 SOCECOL 186B.
 Senior Seminar on Global Sustainability II.
 2 Units.